-The detection of facial landmarks like canthi, nose and mouth corners (see Figure 1) is an essential part of face recognition systems.
-The accuracy of the detection significantly influences its final performance (Beumer and Veldhuis, 2005; Cristinacce et al., 2004; Riopka and Boult, 2003).
+The detection of facial landmarks like canthi nose and mouth corners (see Fig. 1) is an essential part of face recognition systems.
+The accuracy of the detection significantly influences its final performance [1,2,3].
 The problem of the precise and robust detection of facial landmarks has received a lot of attention in the past decade.
 We briefly review only the approaches relevant to the method proposed in this paper.